 But does peak bagging extend to bagging Ultras?
 Well the answer to this question seems to be yes.
 A couple of mega baggers have climbed in excess of 300 Ultras, though there is no complete list of people who have climbed numerous Ultras.

 There is, however, an attempt to list those who target the top 50 most prominent mountains in the world.
-At the time of writing this blog, the “leaders” (at least so far as they are known) in this endeavour are:
+At the time of writing this blog, the “leaders” (at least according to the research) in this endeavour are:

 Matthew Holt (UK/South Africa) with 36.